6d SCFTs, 5d Dualities and Tao Web Diagrams: Introduction and Summary

-Among the 6d theories \eqref{6dquiver1} and \eqref{6dquiver2} with various Higgsings, we find that it is particularly interesting to focus on a case where the Type IIA brance configuration includes $8$ D8-branes with an $O8^-$-plane on top of each other after the Higgsing.
-An important point in this case is that the $8$ D8-branes with the $O8^-$-plane become two groups of $4$ D7-branes with an $O7^-$-plane after the T-duality.
-The combination of $4$ D7-branes with an $O7^-$-plane is special in the sense that the S-dual of the group gives the same 7-brane configuration.
-Namely, we can still interpret it as $4$ D7-branes and an $O7^-$-plane even after the S-duality.
+Among the 6d theories \eqref{6dquiver1} and \eqref{6dquiver2} with their various Higgsings, we find that it is particularly interesting to focus on a case where the Type IIA brane configuration includes eight D8-branes with an $O8^-$-plane on top of each other after the Higgsing.
+An important point in this case is that the eight D8-branes with the $O8^-$-plane become two sets of four D7-branes with an $O7^-$-plane after the T-duality.
+The combination of four D7-branes with an $O7^-$-plane is special in the sense that the S-dual of this combination gives the same 7-brane configuration.
+Namely, we can still interpret it as four D7-branes and an $O7^-$-plane even after the S-duality.
 Due to this feature, we find that the resulting S-dualized 5d quiver may have an $SU$ gauge node with an anti-symmetric hypermultiplet or an $Sp$ gauge node at either or both ends of the quiver, depending on the splitting type of an $O7^-$-plane.
-Namely, these special 6d theories yield another class of dual 5d theories which were not obtained in other cases.
+Namely, these special 6d theories yield yet another class of dual 5d theories.

 As described above, we can relate various brane configurations in Type IIA string theory to Tao web diagrams in Type IIB string theory.
-We also note that there is another type of Tao web diagrams that do not arise from the T-duality from a brane system in Type IIA string theory.
+We also note that there exists another class of Tao web diagrams that do not arise from the T-duality from a brane system in Type IIA string theory.
 The 5d theories from that class of the Tao web diagrams can be obtained by adding some flavors at the end nodes of the 5d linear quiver theory realizing the 5d $T_N$ theory \cite{Kim:2015jba}.
 We will call the 5d theory as 5d ``$T_N$ Tao'' theory.
-Although the Tao web diagram for a general 5d $T_N$ Tao theory does not have a direct connection to a Type IIA brane system, we will propose a 6d description of the 5d $T_N$ Tao theory by matching the global symmetry as well as the number of certain multiplets between the two theories.
+Although the Tao web diagram for a general 5d $T_N$ Tao theory may not have a direct connection to a Type IIA brane system, we will propose a 6d description of the 5d $T_N$ Tao theory by matching the global symmetry as well as the number of certain multiplets between the two theories.